 Self-guided walk through Padua’s historical center

-From the train station, take Corso Giuseppe Garibaldi that passes through the Scrovegni Chapel, the Giotto Public Park and the free Paleontology Museum.
+From the train station, take Corso Giuseppe Garibaldi that passes through the Scrovegni Chapel, the Giotto Public Park, and the free Paleontology Museum.
 Reach Piazza Garibaldi.
 Take Via Cavour and visit Piazza Cavour, Caffè Pedrocchi, and Palazzo Bo, then turn right to enter Piazza Delle Erbe.
-You’ll be at the heart of the historical center.
+You’ll be at the heart of the historic center.
 See the Ragione Palace, Piazza Dei Signori, and Loggia dell Guardia, then go back and have a stroll in the ghetto quarter.
 Walk under all the different porticos until you reach the Sant’Antonio Cathedral and the immense square of Prato della Valle.

 Let’s go into more detail about the best things to do in Padua.